Exercise intensity: How to measure it

 - Your breathing quickens, but you're not out of breath.

-- You develop a light sweat after about 10 minutes of activity.
+- You start to lightly sweat after about 10 minutes of activity.

-- You can carry on a conversation, but you can't sing.
+- You can talk to someone, but you can't sing.

 Vigorous exercise intensity

 Vigorous activity feels challenging.
 Here are clues that your exercise intensity is at a vigorous level:

 - You start to sweat after only a few minutes of activity.

 - You can't say more than a few words without pausing for breath.